mwwu/wordcloud/README.md

 Live Demo: https://cloudbymegan.herokuapp.com/

 ### Abstract
 Word clouds present a unique challenge for both design and engineering.
 How does one minimize space between words?
-How does one create a modern look (very minimal and linear; no obliques or retro fonts).
-Most importantly, how does one dynamically generate clouds in real- time?
+How does one create a modern look (minimal and linear; no obliques or retro fonts)?
+Most importantly, how does one dynamically generate clouds in real-time?

-Ultimately I solved the word cloud challenge by reducing it to the NP-Hard bin-packing problem, and further reducing that problem.
+Ultimately I solved the word cloud challenge by relating it to the NP-Hard bin-packing problem.
+I then reduced the bin-packing problem to yield a solution that could dynamically generate word clouds.
 In this repository, I prioritized coming up with an elegant recursive solution in javascript, making this an exercise in functional programming.
 At the same time, I emphasized aesthetic principles, making this an exercise in creativity.
 Overall, this solution took me around 30 hours, spread out over 2 weekends and involves several hundred lines of code that I wrote from scratch.

+### Specifications and Requirements
+- A tag cloud (or word cloud) is a unique way to visually display a body of text by making certain words within the text bigger usually to represent frequency or significance of the word. (definition given by Chase Cho from Nutanix).
+- No outside frameworks or libraries could be used except React JS
+- Live generation was not required.
+Rather, the easier solution would be to type a list of words, click a button, and wait for the word cloud to load all at once.
+However I wanted to make this word cloud better and easier to use for the viewer.
+Since React already does live client rendering, why not just make the word cloud generate as one types?

+### Style
+For the style, I referred to the Nutanix Style Guide that I found online.
+This is the reason why the word cloud was built to be modern and light, just like the principles in the Style Guide.

 ### Word Clouds are a Bin Packing Problem
 For my initial attempt, I noticed the words could be represented as rectangles with different dimensions.
 If I were able to minimize the white space between words, I would be creating a word cloud with the smallest area.
 Thus, the problem I had to solve was how to optimally fit rectangles into a minimal boundary area.